 From anonymous to synonymous

-Bringing natural colours such green and yellow and inspired colours such as beige and pink together adds an effective sense of wonderment to the brand.
+Bringing natural colours such as green and yellow and inspired colours such as beige and pink together adds an effective sense of wonderment to the brand.
 The result is strikingly immediate in colour and is followed with fine illustrative detail.